CreytonValentine/horiseon-app/README.md

-# Horiseon search engine optimization
+# Horiseon search engine optimization network

 ## Objective
 Given the starter code for this assignment, I attempted to complete the following requirements: